 Theodore Roosevelt.
 He is one of the most revered personalities of the 20th century and is regarded as one of the greatest presidents America ever had.
-Yet few know that Theodore Roosevelt was not only a rabid reader but was also a speed reader.
+Yet few know that in addition to being a rabid reader, Theodore Roosevelt was also a speed reader.
 A story is told about how he wrote a friend a list of book recommendations with the 100 books he could remember reading from the previous two years.
 Roosevelt was one of the most well-read men in history, and his reading shaped his destiny.

 The idea that you are what you read was eloquently described by Ralph Waldo Emerson: “I cannot remember the books I’ve read any more than the meals I have eaten; even so, they have made me.”

 Many experts agree that the earlier in life children are exposed to books and to different vocabulary, the better they learn new words, and the more they benefit from everyday experiences.

 The evidence is clear: Reading is important for vocabulary, language and social skills development.
 There are multiple advantages of reading to kids, and there is plenty of research to back that up.

 • Reading to your kids awakens their curiosity, imagination and critical thinking skills.